grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "I am ready to blow the tanks," he said with some emphasis, aiming this statement toward the control room hatch, forward and above him.
 "At your service, Sylvia."

-There was a pause while Captain Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
+There was a pause while Percy worked with Gregory to get the trim tanks and control surfaces of the boat configured the particular way she wanted them for this hazardous maneuver.
 Then: "OK Hemi, open the ballast blow valves!"

 Hemi pushed his fat thumb against the cracked black rubber coating of the emergency blow alarm button set in an electrical box between the pipes.
 A klaxon wailed into the deepest corners of the _Prospect_.
 Then he turned the wrench until it was horizontal, aligning it with the run of the pipe.
 He repeated this action with the sister pipe running just above it, which  would blow the aft ballast tanks.
 Accompanying each turn was a squeal and a hiss, and then a rush of air moving through the pipe, like the howl of an ancient god's hunting hounds, riding across the sky.